ezsystems/commerce-documentation/docs/guide/customers/customers.md

 eZ Commerce uses the UBL standard to model customer data.
 The most important type is the Party which describes an address.

-For each user the following information is stored.
-If a user has a customer number this information is updated from the ERP after login:
+For each user, the following information is stored.
+If the user has a customer number, the following information is updated from the ERP after login:

 - Buyer Party
 - Invoice Party
-- DeliveryParties - a list of addresses using the Party format
+- DeliveryParties - a list of addresses in the Party format

 ``` xml
 <Party>